amercader/ckanext-search/README.md

 There are providers for Solr and Elasticsearch.

-For Solr you can use the CKAN Docker images, but create a different core (don't use the `ckan` one):
+~~For Solr you can use the CKAN Docker images:~~

+Temporarily,use this Docker image:

-    docker run --name ckan-solr -p 8983:8983 -d ckan/ckan-solr:2.11-solr9
+    docker run --name ckan-solr -p 8983:8983 -d amercader/ckan-solr:2.11-solr9

-And then:

-    docker exec ckan-solr solr create -c ckan2

 For Elasticsearch: